csound-flossmanual/csound-floss/book/10-e-csound-via-terminal.md

     csound [performance_flags] [input_orc/sco/csd]

-Executing \'csound\' with no additional arguments will run the program but after a variety of configuration information is printed to the terminal we will be informed that we provided \"insufficient arguments\" for Csound to do anything useful.
+Executing *csound* with no additional arguments will run the program but after a variety of configuration information is printed to the terminal we will be informed that we provided "insufficient arguments" for Csound to do anything useful.
 This action can still be valid for first testing if Csound is installed and configured for terminal use, for checking what version is installed and for finding out what